-This is done to reduce the operational cost of the business internally.
+It is done to reduce the operational cost of the business internally.
 If the hierarchical chain in an organization is very long, then that is not cost-effective as too many promotions will be involved, which in turn will lead to more salary to employees.
-So in organizational restructuring the organization tries to find loops inside the organizational structure and starts to act on it by cutting down inefficient employees, removing unwanted positions, reducing the salary of top management and so on.
+So in organizational restructuring, the organization tries to find loops inside the organizational structure and starts to act on it by cutting down inefficient employees, removing unwanted positions, reducing the salary of top management, and so on.

 Examples of Restructuring

 Company ABC sees that the interest rate is decreasing in the market.
 So it will be cheaper to raise debts now.
-So if company ABC has more equity in capital structure then it should opt to change the capital structure now.
+So if company ABC has more equity in capital structure, then it should opt to change the capital structure now.
 It should reduce its equity position by buying back shares and increase debt position by issuing new debts in the market.
-This in return will decrease the weighted average cost of capital for the company.
+It, in return, will decrease the weighted average cost of capital for the company.

 How Does Restructuring Work?

-- You need to hire advisors, structure your financing either by raising more debt or more equity which also involves a cost to underwriters and many more.
-So the main motive is after restructuring when the organization will start to perform again then it will be easy for the organization to run normal business and be profitable in the long run.
+- You need to hire advisors, structure your financing either by raising more debt or more equity, which also involves a cost to underwriters and many more.
+So the main motive is after restructuring when the organization will start to perform again, it will be easy for the organization to run normal business and be profitable in the long run.

 #1 – Synergy

-- So this restructuring actually helped to increase the valuation of newly formed companies.
-So always before doing so, the valuation should be done, which will show a clear picture between before and after the restructuring process.
+- So this restructuring helped to increase the valuation of newly formed companies.
+So always, before doing so, the valuation should be done, which will show a clear picture between before and after the restructuring process.

 #2 – Reverse Synergy